Skip to main content

 Use two practical checkpoints.
 First, a statutory notice of deficiency is a clear signal to switch from a tax-prep mindset to legal-risk triage.
 Second, if the IRS shifts from reviewing your return to questioning your conduct, treat that as immediate escalation.

-The materials behind this guide also include conflicting practitioner statements on non-attorney court representation, so do not rely on assumptions about Tax Court eligibility without verifying the exact procedure for your case.
+The source material for this guide also includes conflicting practitioner statements on non-attorney court representation, so do not rely on assumptions about Tax Court eligibility without verifying the exact procedure for your case.

 If you want a quick, low-drama decision, start with the lane, then match the professional.
-A common mistake is to start with the title instead.
+A common mistake is starting with the title instead.

 Classify the issue by lane before you pick a title.
 Many situations fit one of three lanes: filing and planning, an IRS administrative-level dispute, or a matter that may move beyond administrative IRS work.